 - 1. Be able to maintain the focus of interaction on what the Speaker is saying and offer a personal understanding of the Speaker's issues, appropriate to the context. - 2.
-Be able to respect the Speaker's "ways of being" to prevent intrusive exploration. - 3.
-Be able to invite the Speaker to direct their attention to their feelings in the present. - 4.
+Be able to respect the Speaker's "ways of being" to avoid an intrusive exploration. - 3.
+Be able to invite the Speaker to direct his/her attention to his/her feelings in the present. - 4.
 Be able to give the Speaker the opportunity and support to discuss these feelings. - 5.
 Be able to acknowledge and accept the views and priorities of the Speaker. - 6.
-Be able to discuss and explore the goals of the Speaker.
+Be able to discuss and explore the goals of the Speaker. - 7.
+Be able to explore the viability of certain intermediate steps towards these goals. - 8.
+Be able to explore the consequences of certain actions with the Speaker.